vicramon/ember-tutorial/chapters/creating-the-layout.md

   %footer
 ```

 This is fairly standard.
-There are other UI elements we'll want to add in a momenet.
+There are other UI elements we'll want to add in a moment.

 ## Rails View

-My root rails view is actually empty, but it needs to exist, otherwise Rails will complain.
+My root rails view is actually empty, but it needs to exist otherwise Rails will complain.

 ```haml
 -# app/views/home/index.html.haml